-In 2021, we entered into the second year of our three-year school improvement plan that challenged our students to, contribute to our prayerful community by taking responsibility for the stewardship of God's creation, grow as motivated and engaged learners and support positive mental health and wellbeing for themselves and others.
+In 2022, we entered into the final year of our three-year school improvement plan that challenged our students to, contribute to our prayerful community by taking responsibility for the stewardship of God's creation, grow as motivated and engaged learners and support positive mental health and wellbeing for themselves and others.
 As a system school under the direction of Catholic Schools Broken Bay, we focused as a system to realise the goals of Towards 2025 improvement project.

-For the second year in a row, the impacts of the COVID-19 pandemic set all schools a significant challenge throughout 2021.
-The constant changes to routines and the normal ways of learning, teaching, supporting, celebrating, and communicating required a strong, agile, supportive community.
-The College used the learnings of 2020 to provide an even better platform for continuity of learning.
-We are pleased to report that we successfully supported our community with compassion through these challenging times with creative problem solving, innovation, resourcefulness, and learning many new skills.
+Determining and responding to the impact of two years of disrupted learning due to COVID-19 were a major focus throughout the year.
+The constant changes to routines and the normal ways of learning, teaching, supporting, celebrating and communicating required a strong, agile, supportive community.
+The College received positive feedback from the community for management of learning and supporting the emotional needs over a couple of years.
+We are pleased to report that we successfully supported our community with compassion through these challenging times and created positive learning experiment for the majority of our students to flourish as evident by our significant improvement in NAPLAN literacy scores and the HSC results, resulting in the school making the top 150 schools for the first time based on percentages of band 6 results in the HSC.

-Throughout the year, each member of our community was invited to focus on the College value of community by supporting one another and staying connected despite the difficulties of lockdowns.
+Throughout the year, each member of our community was invited to focus on the College value of community by supporting one another and staying connected in response to two years of lockdowns.
 Students were encouraged to be E.P.I.C. learners by being Engaged in their learning, responding Positively to feedback, showing Independence by taking responsibility for their learning and behaviour, and finally contributing to a supportive, Connected community.
-The College continued to implement the BeYou program with students, staff and parents to strengthen the mental health and wellbeing of our students.
+The College continued to implement the Be You program with students, staff and parents to strengthen the mental health and wellbeing of our students.
+Extracurricular activities in sport and performing arts returned with the highest participation the school has seen.
+Overall, 2022 was an outstanding year for the College and the community is rightly proud of the way we bounced back from the challenges of the past few years.